-Press and hold (1, 0) for 1.5 seconds to activate the alarm.
-The horn will sound and the turn lamps will flash for a maximum of 3 minutes.
-The alarm can be deactivated with a short press and release of (1, 0), by turning the ignition to RUN, or by allowing the alarm to time out after 3 minutes.
+Press () to activate the alarm.
+The horn will sound and the turn lamps will flash for a maximum of three minutes.
+Press again or turn the ignition to the on position to deactivate, or wait for the alarm to time out in three minutes.

-Note: The panic alarm will only operate when the ignition is in the 1 (LOCK) position.
+Note: The panic alarm will only operate when the ignition is in the off position.